 03 of 05

-A normal cat heart rate is 120 to 140 beats per minute.
+A normal cat's heart rate is 120–140 beats per minute.
+To count your cat's heart rate, place your hand just under the left "armpit" behind the front leg, and you'll be able to feel the heart as it thumps.
+Start your count from zero.
+Count for 30 seconds and then multiply by two.
 When stressed, heart rates will increase.
 If the cat is healthy, this will normalize once a cat calms down.
-Cats that suffer from heart disease, heart conditions (cardiomyopathy), or other diseases such as hyperthyroidism can have increased heart rates of 200 beats per minute in some cases.
+Cats that suffer from heart disease, heart conditions (cardiomyopathy), or other diseases such as hyperthyroidism, may have increased resting heart rates of 200 beats per minute in some cases.

 04 of 05

 The only safe way to avoid a cat pregnancy is to consider spay surgery.
-The best time to spay a cat is right before it reaches sexual maturity, which is between 4 to 6 months old.Continue to 5 of 5 below.
+To protect normal brain and organ development, the best time to spay a cat is "as late as possible" but right before it reaches sexual maturity, which is between 4 to 6 months old.Continue to 5 of 5 below.

 05 of 05